bmdanielsson/marvin-chess/README.md

 Additionally Marvin looks for a file called book.bin in the same directory as the executable.
 The book.bin file should be an opening book file in Polyglot format.

+### Binaries

+Pre-built binaries for Windows and Linux are included with each release.
+A few different builds are provided for each platform.
+On most computers the -avx2 build will be the fastest followed by -modern.
+However it may not work on all computers.
+The -modern build should work on all computers except very old ones.

+To compare the builds run Marvin in a terminal (or double-click on the exe-file in Windows) and run the 'bench' command.
+This will run a single-threaded benchmark and print out some statistics.
+The benchmark can also be run by starting Marvin with the '-b' option.

 ### Building

 The easiest way to build Marvin is to use the included Makefile and just run `make`.
 This should produce a binary that is compatible with most systems.
 The default compiler is Clang, but if you want to use GCC instead run `make CC=gcc`.
 However if you plan on using NNUE I highly recommend using Clang since a GCC build will be almost 100 ELO weaker.
 For more information about available targets and build options run `make help`.